NonStop RPM Wizard examples

 ------------------------------------------------------------------------------

-RPM can display different real-time REPORTs.
+RPM can display many different types of real-time REPORTs.

-Please choose one of the following REPORT codes: P | C | Z
+Please choose one of the following categories of REPORT codes: P | C | Z

 Hints about which REPORT class you might want: